mjmassicotte/Latin-101/hw5.md

 Meleager was the son of Oineus, king of Calydon.
   Meleager Oinei filius erat, regis Caludonis.✅
-    Can put Oinei before or after filius.
-Verb (erat) usually goes at the end.

 His mother was Althaea.
   Is mater erat Althaea. ❌